TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/oas-versioning.md

 ### Base and child APIs

-Tyk OAS introduces the concept of a **Base API**, which acts as a "parent" API version that acts as a router for requests to the different versions of the API.
+Tyk OAS introduces the concept of a **Base API**, which acts as a "parent" API version that routes requests to the different versions of the API.
 The Base API definition stores the information required for Tyk Gateway to locate and route requests to the appropriate "child" API version.

 The "child" versions do not have any reference back to the "parent" and so can operate completely independently if required.
 Typically, and we recommend, the "child" versions should be configured as [Internal APIs]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#state" >}}) that are not directly reachable by clients outside Tyk.

-The Base API is a working version of the API and is usually the only one configured as an *External API*, so that client requests are handled (and routed) according to the configuration set in the Base API.
+The Base API is a working version of the API and is usually the only one configured as an *External API*, so that client requests are handled (and routed) according to the configuration set in the Base API (via the version identifier included in the header,url or query parameter).

 Note that any version (including the Base API) can be set as *default* for [access control](#controlling-access-to-tyk-oas-api-versions) and [default fallback]({{< ref "product-stack/tyk-gateway/advanced-configurations/api-versioning/api-versioning#default-api-version" >}}).